All Posts

 Under the new system, that same $5,000 account can make 30 trades in a single morning.
 No cooldown.
 No forced pause.
 No regulatory safety net.
 If you do not have a system — entries, exits, position sizing, daily max loss — you can vaporize a small account before lunch.

-The biggest thing that is going to happen when the PDT rule gets removed is traders are going to go wild.
+The biggest thing happening now that the PDT rule is removed is traders going wild.
 They are going to overtrade because for the first time, they can.
 When you could not make more than a few trades a week and all of a sudden you can make as many as you want, common human nature takes over.
 You go nuts because you have the ability to do something you did not have before.

 My other worry is that traders will shortcut the process.
 For a long time, my students who were under the PDT threshold would study, stay on the simulator, keep saving money, and build slowly.
 Maybe they would take some selective swing trades and a few carefully chosen day trades to grow the account.
 They took a long time to do it — and that long time was where the real learning happened.